Fzzz03/first-repo/f/intro.md

 AI in finance didn’t happen overnight.
 Here’s how it grew:

-### Stage 1: Rule-Based Systems
+### 1. Early Days: Rule-Based Systems

-Back in the day, computers used rule-based systems—simple “if this, then that” instructions.
+At first, computers in finance followed strict instructions set by humans, called **rule-based systems**.
+Think of it like a recipe: “If this happens, do that.”

-**Example:** “If a stock hits its 50-day average, buy it.”
+- **Example**: A rule might say, “Buy a stock when its price goes above its 50-day average.”
-**Limit:** No flexibility—markets change, but rules didn’t.
+- These systems were useful but not flexible.
+If the market changed, they couldn’t adjust—they just kept following the same old rules.

-### Stage 2: Machine Learning
+### 2. Machine Learning: Learning from Data

-Then came machine learning, letting computers learn from data, not just follow orders.
+Then came **machine learning**, where computers started learning from data instead of just following rules.
+You give them examples (like past stock prices), and they figure out patterns to predict what’s next.

-**Example:** ML spots that a stock rises after big news and adapts to predict it.
+- **Example**: If a stock often rises after dropping 5% in a week, machine learning might suggest buying after a dip.

-### Stage 3: Deep Learning
+- This was a big leap because computers could now “learn” and get better over time.

-Now, deep learning rules the roost, using neural networks to tackle huge datasets.
+### 3. Deep Learning: Handling Complex Data

-**Example:** DL scans social media and predicts stock swings from public mood.
+Today, we have **deep learning**, a more advanced type of machine learning.
+It uses **neural networks** to tackle huge, messy data—like news articles or social media posts.

----
+- **Example**: Deep learning can read thousands of news stories about a company and decide if people feel good or bad about it, hinting at whether its stock might go up or down.

-**Big Win:** It’s fast, flexible, and insanely powerful.
+- It’s super powerful because it finds patterns humans might never spot.